Table of Contents

 Banker’s Acceptance

 In some cases, a seller might go even further than a commercial draft and require that the bank pay for the goods and then collect the money from the customer.
-If the bank agrees to do this, they must put it in writing — which is called a banker’s acceptance.
+If the bank agrees to do this, it must put the agreement in writing — which is called a banker’s acceptance.
 It means that the banker accepts responsibility for payment.

 Trade Credit Trends